Culture Durham Partnership newsletter 19 August 2021

 Let’s Create is a funding opportunity for North East community groups and individual artists based in or working in East Durham.

 There is up to £2,000 available for each new creative project which will increase engagement with the arts.
 Anyone who wants to work with people in East Durham, with a great idea can apply, even if you don’t live in East Durham.
 It can be about any kind of art.
-The most important thing is that it is something which gets new people involved in being creative in East Durham.
+The most important thing is that it is something that gets new people involved in being creative in East Durham.

 The establishment of new local arts groups and helping artists make themselves more commercially viable are priorities.
 If you have received Let’s Create funding before, you can still apply as long as it’s a new idea.